chr1swallace/chr1swallace.github.io/1group.md

 ![portait]({{ "/assets/pic_200.jpg" }})
 </div>
-I am a statistician who works with biological datasets to understand the mechanisms underlying human disease and identify possible treatments.
+I am a statistician who works with biological datasets to understand the mechanisms underlying human immune-mediated diseases and identify possible treatments.
 <!-- Such work is only possible with close collaboration with -->
 <!-- biologists, and I maintain close collaborations with moved to the [Cambridge -->